List of Coronation Street characters introduced in 2014: Zeedan Nazir

 Zeedan's sister, Alya (Sair Khan), persuades him to come along to support their father in a cricket match between the Rovers Return Inn and The Flying Horse.
 Zeedan becomes angry when he sees his father's new girlfriend, Leanne Battersby (Jane Danson), there and voices his disapproval.
 Eventually, Zeedan comes round to the idea of Leanne's presence and accepts his father's relationship with her.
 He also forms a close friendship with Leanne's stepson, Simon Barlow (Alex Bain).
 After Kal is killed in the fire at Victoria Court, Zeedan initially blames Leanne for his death, but later supports her when she grieves over her loss.
 Zeedan begins to notice something strange about Simon's behaviour, as well as his attitude towards stepmother Leanne.
 Zeedan notices Leanne's leg is bleeding, unbeknownst to him that Simon caused the injury and Leanne says that she caught her leg on the dishwasher door.
 After finding out about Simon's abuse towards Leanne, Zeedan moves in temporarily to help Leanne with Simon.
 The abuse eventually comes to light after Simon attacks his cousin, Amy Barlow (Elle Mulvaney), and Zeedan is pleased to hear that Simon is attending counselling.
 Zeedan gives up his job at the gym when he realises he cannot cope with the responsibility as gym manager.
 He later gets a job as a chef at the Bistro, but later leaves to start up a restaurant selling Pakistani street food named Speed Daal.
 Zeedan left Weatherfield for London on 23 May 2018.
 In 2020, Zeedan marries Marrium Elamin (Kiran Landa) off-screen in a low-key wedding in Alicante.

 In 2021, Zeedan returns to the street and immediately bumps heads with Ryan Connor (Ryan Prescott) for cheating on Alya and tempers fray when he insults Ryan's adoptive brother, Ali Neeson (James Burrows), bringing up his drug addiction and Ryan fires back about Zeedan being away in London while Geoff Metcalfe (Ian Bartholomew) abused his grandmother, Yasmeen (Shelley King).
 He also argues with Alya who defends Ryan and turns down his offer of a loan to bail the restaurant.
 Later, Zeedan is followed and attacked by two unknown assailants in an alley.
 Further problems arise when the police interview Ryan who denies being at the scene.
 Zeedan reveals to Alya and that he has left Marrium and her father Hashim (Vincent Ebrahim) is angry and made some threats to kill him.
 Zeedan tells them the two men that beat him were his brothers-in-law.

+In February 2023, Zeedan departed Coronation Street to be with his estranged wife Marrium.
+Laura-Jayne Tyler from Inside Soap criticised the exit, writing, "Zeedan didn't just leave Corrie in the back of a taxi, but the back of a taxi through a window.
+Thanks for popping in!".